5 Best Practices of Survey Analysis & Reporting

 The #1 way to make your research hit the mark is to start with the end in mind.
 Before you even write your survey questions, make sample headlines of what the survey will discover.
 Sample headlines are the main data takeaways from your research.
 Some sample headlines might be:

-The #1 concern that travellers have with staying at our hotel is X
+- The #1 concern that travelers have with staying at our hotel is X

 You may even want to sketch out mock charts that show how the data will look in your results.
 If you “write” the results first, those results become a guide to help you design questions that ensure you get the data you want.